-My answer to whether fakes are a problem has changed from "no" to "yes" in the last seven years.
+My answer to whether fakes are a problem has changed from "no" to "yes" in the last ten years.
 When coins are bought from coin dealers at a real store, few fakes are found.
 It is extremely rare to see fakes offered at the websites of the major US ancient coin dealers.
 Major dealers, and dealers with a physical store, have a reputation to uphold and are careful with what they sell.
 But, everything has changed with web selling.
-Now many eBay sellers are touting obvious fakes and getting away with it. eBay has a policy that their site is "just a venue" and they apparently take no action to cut off sellers of fakes.
+Now many eBay sellers are touting obvious fakes and getting away with it. eBay has a policy that their site is "just a venue" and they apparently take almost no action to cut off sellers of fakes.
 And, even if they wanted to, it would be hard, since anyone anywhere can log in with a new user name and start selling fakes.

-A lot of fakes and "reproductions" have been made (especially in the Middle East and Bulgaria) and "coins" sold to innocent tourists abroad are often fake.
+A lot of fakes and "reproductions" have been made (especially in the Middle East, Bulgaria, and China) and "coins" sold to innocent tourists abroad are often fake.
 Even major museums sell packets of imitation ancient "coins" in their gift shops.
 This gives crooks an easy way to make an illegitimate buck on eBay, and they have not missed the opportunity!
 Coins brought back from, say, Greece or Syria, may or may not be genuine.
 Fakes do not have to be of expensive coins; I have seen tourist fakes from Egypt where the genuine original would cost only $3!
 Now I am seeing tourist fakes offered on eBay.
 Some experts say a majority of "antiquities" offered in on-line auctions are fake.
 With coins, the real ones still outnumber the fakes by a large margin.
 But the problem is getting worse.

 Because of this website, sometimes people send me a scan and ask me about the identification and value of some coin they claim they got from their father or grandfather.
 No more than half the time the coins are genuine.
 Sometimes the story of where they got it is an obvious lie.
 Twice in one month alone I have condemned coins as modern fakes only to see them appear on eBay a bit later as if they were genuine.
 It is infuriating!
 (I no longer accept scans for valuations.)Good eBay feedback is no guarantee the seller is honest.
-Two days ago (as of when I wrote this paragraph a while back, 12/10/08) I reported to eBay a seller with 832 positive feedbacks and a rating of 100% who had four moderately expensive fakes for sale. eBay will do nothing.
+Two days ago (as of when I wrote this paragraph years ago, 12/10/08) I reported to eBay a seller with 832 positive feedbacks and a rating of 100% who had four moderately expensive fakes for sale. eBay will do nothing.
 He will sell them and hundreds of dollars will be lost by innocent buyers.

 By the way, the e-mail list called the CoinForgeryDiscussionList often has inquiries from potential bidders about the authenticity of ancient coins for sale, and the questioners get good answers.
 Many experts belong and report fakes even before people ask.
 I also recommend forgerynetwork.com at which you can search to see if I coin you see is a published fake (but it may take a trained eye to see the difference between coins there and genuine coins.)
 You can also find a list of many eBay dealers who are known to sell fakes.